d1snin/bigdog.monster/README.md

-# just a picture of big dog.
-...and huge anime pictures library
+# A picture of big dog and anime pictures library